 Using Process Explorer – “Find Windows’ Process” button

-Click the Window finder button in the toolbar area, drag and drop it on the target window (i.e. the error message dialog that you want to track.
+- Drag the Window finder (crosshair icon) button in the toolbar area and drop it on the target window — i.e., the error message dialog or the application window you want to track.

 Now you know which application had raised that error message.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions: